Hidden Toxins in Food Labels: How to Identify Harmful Ingredients (Part 1)

 Promote inflammation, oxidative stress, and cardiometabolic disease.

-🔴 Artificial Colors & Dyes
+🔴 Artificial Colors and Synthetic Dyes

 Red 40, Yellow 5, Yellow 6, Blue 1, Blue 2, titanium dioxide